particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 Be sure the J15 jumper is connecting pins 1 & 2 to allow the expansion connector 5V to power the Muon.

+**Make sure you get a PoE adapter for the Raspberry Pi 5**

+On all Raspberry Pi models with PoE support, there is a 4-pin plug next to the RJ45 Ethernet jack.
+However, on the Raspberry Pi 5 the Ethernet jack was moved to the other side of the board.
+This is the location where the Ethernet jack is on the Muon, as well.

+If your PoE adapter has the 4-pin power jack is next to the 40-pin expansion header, you have the wrong adapter and it will not fit on the Muon.

 #### LiPo battery connector